 Clam soup base

-Using the clam soup as a base to make dishes like Fukagawa Zosui and miso soup is delicious.
-If you boil more clams in the strained broth, you'll get a richer clam soup.
-At Tsukiji Tamura, we always use a richer version that has been boiled two or three times.
+This clam soup base is excellent for making dishes like Fukagawa rice porridge and miso soup.
+Using the strained broth to boil more clams will result in an even richer clam soup.
+At Tsukiji Tamura, we always use a rich broth made by repeating this process two or three times.
+The

 Japanese food